Multiphoton non-local quantum interference controlled by an undetected photon: Introduction

 In almost all scenarios in which non-local interference is observed, entanglement --- or more generally some form of quantum correlation --- is the basic ingredient.
-In this work, we show that this is not necessarily the case, and demonstrate multiphoton non-local quantum interference with product states, in which no entanglement or quantum correlation exists.
+In this work, we show that this is not necessarily the case, and demonstrate multiphoton non-local quantum interference, which does not need entanglement.
 Note that nonlocality without entanglement has been discussed in the context of quantum state discrimination\cite{PhysRevA.59.1070}, which is not relevant to our work.